5 Romantic Ideas for Valentine’s Day

 5 I’m stuck with you

 Sometimes being forced to give up control where neither one is in charge can be a great connecting experience.
-Try getting out and enjoying quality time together and fresh air on a trek tandem, perfect for loosing yourselves along country lanes looking for that private picnic spot or place to bring out a surprise gift.
+Try getting out and enjoying quality time together and fresh air on a trek tandem.
+It’s perfect for losing yourselves along country lanes looking for that private picnic spot or place to bring out a surprise gift.
 Be determined to enjoy the balanced experience.

 You could hire your own motor boat, where again the only people in charge are you and your loved one.
 Spend hours on the water, navigating around tranquil inlets and beaches, not seeing another soul.